AhlamBashiti1/Ahlam/Readme.md

-# 📊 DataSetsInfo.py
+# 📊 MLProject

-We
-lcome to the `DataSetsInfo.py` module!
+We lcome to the `DataSetsInfo.py` module!
 This script is designed to streamline your data exploration process by loading and visualizing multiple synthetic datasets.

 ## 📁 Supported Datasets